 At the European School, a uniform is required.
-Children are required to come to school in uniforms which consist of white shirts, blue vests, navy blue skirts, or trousers with the European School logo.
+Children are required to come to school in uniforms which consist of white shirts, blue vests, navy blue skirts, or trousers with the European School logo which can be bought at 10a K. Kutateladze Street.
 Jeans are not allowed.
 Students can wear shoes of their choice in which they can move freely and safely.
 No headwear is allowed to be worn in the school buildings unless for religious reasons or other (to be justified).
 All students will be asked to remove headgear/jewelry should it be necessary for safety or hygiene reasons.
 Students are encouraged to tie up long hair.